bravoalpha79/MindGym/README.md

 ### User stories

-The website is intended primarily for younger users (children) who enjoy playing Memory.
+The game is intended primarily for younger users (children) who enjoy playing Memory.
 However, the Experienced and Hero difficulty levels may also appeal to older users who like a casual game which also trains their memory.

 The following user stories have been identified: